mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 territory projecting into the subsector.
-Farreach, Clan and Chwistyoch are heavily fortified as naval bases and, along with Cipango in Cronor subsector, form what many Imperial observers call the ‘Riverland Wall’.
+Farreach, Clan and Chwistyoch are heavily fortified as naval bases and, along with Cipango in Cronor subsector, form what many Imperial observers call the 'Riverland Wall'.

 Imperial holdings in the subsector are limited to eight worlds in the middle of the subsector (in Rimward–Coreward terms).
-Like the Zhodani equivalents, these are heavily protected for the most part, with forward naval bases at Jewell and Mongo and Scout Service bases (known as ‘way stations’) at Ruby, Emerald, Jewell, Mongo and Lysen.
+Like the Zhodani equivalents, these are heavily protected for the most part, with forward naval bases at Jewell and Mongo and Scout Service bases (known as 'way stations') at Ruby, Emerald, Jewell, Mongo and Lysen.

 The scout bases include maintenance facilities for the Xboat service